 Sharing knowledge, taking over tasks from other property managers, or taking over the management of the complete property was a logical next step.
 Some of the core Hostaway team members were managing properties this way and called them self-property management companies in the short-term rental industry.
-Still, a lot needed to be done by hand and so the idea was born to build software that could manage a large part of the day to day tasks.
+Still, a lot needed to be done by hand so the idea was born to build software that could manage a large part of the day-to-day tasks.

 The Property (Channel) Management Software as SaaS (PMS)

-Around 2014, some of the core team members at Hostaway.com were looking for a software solution to maintain channels by the internet in one place - software that could communicate with different OTA's and in this way automatically take over as much day to day tasks as possible and on top of it accessible by the Internet globally.
+Around 2014, some of the core team members at Hostaway.com were looking for a software solution to maintain channels by the internet in one place - software that could communicate with different OTA's and in this way automatically take over as many day-to-day tasks as possible and on top of it accessible by the Internet globally.